MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Updatable_Help.md

 Without parameters, `Save-Help` downloads help for all modules in the session and for all installed modules that support Updatable Help.
-To be included, modules must be installed in directories that are listed in the value of the PSModulePath environment variable, on either the local computer or on a remote computer for which you want to save help.
-These are also modules that are returned by running a "Get-Help -ListAvailable" command.
+To be included, modules must be installed in directories that are listed in the value of the `$env:PSModulePath` environment variable, on either the local computer or on a remote computer for which you want to save help.
+These are also modules that are returned by running a `Get-Help -ListAvailable` command.

 ## How to update help files in different languages